 5. York Bird of Prey Centre

 Wildlife lovers should make a beeline for the York Bird of Prey Centre.
-They’re as passionate about their visitors as they are about the birds – which is why they’ve reigned supreme on TripAdvisor’s list of Yorkshire attractions for so long.
-Not only can you see a whole host of beautiful birds here, with daily flying shows, so you can catch them at their best, but you’re also welcome to handle the birds, with the help of staff, of course.
+They’re as passionate about their visitors as they are about the birds – which is why they’ve been one of the most popular family attractions in Yorkshire for so long.
+Not only can you see a whole host of beautiful birds here, with daily flying shows so you can catch them at their best, but you’re also welcome to handle the birds, with the help of staff, of course.

 York Bird of Prey Centre, Baston Lane, Huby, North Yorkshire, YO61 1JB.